Art-A-Hack/art-a-hack.github.io/app/_projects/2015/multi-faceted-bass.md

 ---
-title       : The Multi-Faceted Bass projectid   : multi-faceted-bass teaser		: Transforming an acoustic bass cello into a electronic instrument
+title   : The Multi-Faceted Bass teaser  : Transforming an acoustic bass cello into a electronic instrument

 members:
  - name : Man Wai Che
  - name : Rose Kue
  - name : Sam Wells
  - name : Gene Kogan
 ---
 An acoustic bass was transformed into an electronic speaker using a combination of PureData  and Ableton digital software.